FROM THE OPPOSITION: The future of our hospital

-Read moreDetailsWokingham Borough Council receives less core revenue support from central government, per head of population, than any other
+Read moreDetailsWokingham Borough Council, as many of you know, receives the lowest level of core revenue support from central government of any council.

 Read moreDetailsWokingham Today is dedicated to providing news online across the whole of the Borough of Wokingham.
 It is a Social Enterprise, existing to support the various communities in Wokingham Borough.